 Defending the foreclosure and bankruptcy are tools that will either cure or at least delay the foreclosure.
 These tools allow you enough time to find a new home without paying for a huge deficiency or tax debt.
 Defending the foreclosure in state court will give you time to sell the home or and pursue other options such as obtaining a mortgage modification.
-There are other options such as a cash for keys option, but you must file an answer and discovery to extend the time and pursue your options.
+There are other options such as the cash for keys option, but you must file an answer and discovery to extend the time and pursue your options.

-Foreclosures and Chapter 13
+⎆ Foreclosures and Chapter 13.

 Along with this, other debts such as auto loans can have their interest rates and payment amounts reduced.
 Unsecured debts may be repaid for less than 10%.
-Filing a bankruptcy before a foreclosure eliminates any debt for income taxes or deficiency from a foreclosure.
+Filing bankruptcy before a foreclosure eliminates any debt for income taxes or deficiency from a foreclosure.
 It can be an important part of avoiding some problems and fallout from a foreclosure.
 Download our Bankruptcy Manual to make sure you understand the issues and what to do if you are involved in a foreclosure.

-Filing the Defense
+⎆ Filing the defense.

 Filing a defense to foreclosure may allow you to remain in your home for a time.
-You may settle, short sale or modify a mortgage and lower the interest rate by defending the foreclosure or filing a Chapter 13.
+You may settle, short sale, or modify a mortgage and lower the interest rate by defending the foreclosure or filing a Chapter 13.
 Obtaining a loan modification or short sale takes a lot of time and work.
 These options have problems and may not be an option.
 The longer it takes, the more you tall behind.
 The lender has to be willing to work with you.

 It is always best to sit down and talk to an attorney that only practices in this area.
 You need someone who will spend time on your case.
 As a bankruptcy/foreclosure attorney, I take on less than 200 cases a year.
 I have over 30 years of experience.
 Instead of being a large office that just hands you over to a secretary or paralegal, I give you individual attention.
-Give us a call.
+Give us a call at 502-625-0905.